 Full service consular application packages

-How to apply for Italian dual citizenship at a consulate?
+Some helpful info about applying for Italian dual citizenship at a consulate

 New York has some of the strictest laws in the country regarding vital records.